jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### IQ 7 When group membership lacking in loss period
 When this section applies
 (1) This section applies if—
-  (a) a company that is part of a consolidated group has a ring-fenced tax loss consisting of either an attributed CFC net loss or FIF net loss, or both, that is carried forward to a tax year and must be used under section ID 2(2) (Pre-consolidation losses: general treatment); and
+  (a) a company that is part of a consolidated group has a ring-fenced tax loss consisting of either an attributed CFC net loss or FIF net loss, or both, that is carried forward to a tax year and must be used under section IQ 6; and
-  (b) the company was not part of the consolidated group in the earlier tax year; and (c) the company and 1 or more of the companies in the consolidated group do not meet the requirements for common ownership of section IC 5(1)(a) (Company B using company A’s tax loss) for the loss period.
+  (b) the company was not part of the consolidated group in the earlier tax year in which the net loss arose; and (c) the company and 1 or more of the companies in the consolidated group do not meet the requirements for common ownership of section IC 5(1)(a) (Company B using company A’s tax loss) for the loss period.
 Limit on amount
 (2) The amount that may be subtracted from the net income of the consolidated group in the tax year under section ID 2(2) must be no more than the total of—
-  (a) the amount of ring-fenced tax loss that the company could use to reduce its net income in the tax year under sections IA 3 to IA 5 (which relate to the general use of tax losses), and IQ 2 or IQ 3 as applicable, if it were not in the tax year part of a consolidated group; and
+  (a) the amount of ring-fenced tax loss referred to in subsection (1) that the company could use to reduce its net income in the tax year under IQ 2 or IQ 3 as applicable, if it were not in the tax year part of a consolidated group; and
-  (b) the amount of ring-fenced tax loss that the company could group with other companies in the group under section IC 5, and section IQ 4 or IQ 5, as applicable, determining—
+  (b) the amount of ring-fenced tax loss referred to in subsection (1) that the company could group with other companies in the group under section IQ 4 or IQ 5, as applicable, determining—
     (i) the net income for each of the companies using the group’s calculation of each company’s net income; and (ii) the maximum amount of tax loss to be made available, ignoring the consolidation of the companies and presuming all steps required under those sections were taken in order for them to apply.
 Relationship with section FM 3